 While concerts can draw in new customers, Morkides recommends operators think about the potential costs of live music, amounting to potentially thousands of dollars a year in licensing fees.
 (Canned music can have costly fees, too.)

-Café owners can face penalties ranging from $750 to over $30,000 per unlicensed song, so arranging licensing is important.
-Various licensing restrictions apply depending on elements like café square footage, how music is played (e.g. through TV, radio, or iPod), the number of speakers in a room, or if a cover fee is charged.
-Licensing fees can be paid to performing rights organizations (PROs) including BMI, ASCAP, and SESAC.
+Café owners can face penalties ranging from $750 to over $30,000 per unlicensed song, so arranging licensing is essential.
+Various licensing restrictions apply depending on elements like café square footage, how music is played (e.g., through TV, radio, or iPod), the number of speakers in a room, or if a cover fee is charged.
+Licensing fees can be paid to performing rights organizations (PROs), including BMI, ASCAP, and SESAC.
 Each organization provides licensing for different song lists, so businesses may need to pay fees to more than one PRO.

 For their day-to-day music, both Morkides and Levine use DMX radio systems, while Scott uses subscription services like Apple Music and Pandora.